 Patria Secura Legali Vigilia.

 The General Counsel is the chief legal officer of the CIA.
-The General Counsel serves as the legal advisor to the Director of the Central Intelligence Agency and is responsible for the sound and efficient management of the legal affairs of the CIA.
+The General Counsel serves as the legal advisor to the Director of the Central Intelligence Agency and oversees the sound and efficient management of the CIA’s legal affairs.
 The General Counsel is nominated by the President and confirmed by the Senate, as codified in 50 U.S.C. § 3520.

-The CIA Office of General Counsel is an independent office of the CIA that is headed by the General Counsel and assists the General Counsel in carrying out that officer’s statutory and other responsibilities.
-OGC provides legal advice and policy counsel to the Director of the CIA (DCIA) and other CIA officers on a variety of legal issues relating to the operations and management of CIA.
+The Office of General Counsel (OGC) is an independent office of the CIA that is headed by the General Counsel and provides legal advice and policy counsel in support of the CIA’s mission.

 Who We Are